a1600012888/clsa_pytorch/README.md

-## Unoffical implementation of Contrastive Learning with Stronger Augmentations.
-WIP
+## Unoffical implementation of Contrastive Learning with Stronger Augmentations
+WIP!!

-This is an unofficial PyTorch implementation of the [CLSA paper](https://openreview.net/forum?id=KJSC_AsN14):
+This is an unofficial PyTorch implementation of the CLSA paper: [Contrastive Learning with Stronger Augmentations](https://openreview.net/forum?id=KJSC_AsN14):

-Note: This implementation is most adopted from the offical MoCo's implementation from https://github.com/facebookresearch/moco
+Note: This implementation is most adopted from the offical moco's implementation from https://github.com/facebookresearch/moco
 This repo aims to be minimal modifications on that code.

 ### Preparation
-Note: This section is copied from MoCo's repo
+Note: This section is copied from moco's repo

 Install PyTorch and ImageNet dataset following the [official PyTorch ImageNet training code](https://github.com/pytorch/examples/tree/master/imagenet).